 If a search thread causes the DPV system to lock itself following a search involving a "seed address", no further delivery point validation will take place for any subsequent searches, regardless of the instance or search handle used.

-Any call using a Pro Web instance handle that has a country base including USA is able to interrogate the state of the DPV component.
-Where the DPV component is locked, the DPV lock code can be obtained and the corresponding DPV unlock key (obtained Support) can be set.
+Any call using a Pro API instance handle that has a country base including USA is able to interrogate the state of the DPV component by using QA_ DPVState.
+Where the DPV component is locked, the DPV lock code can be obtained by using QA_DPVGetCode and the corresponding DPV unlock key (obtained from Experian Technical Support) can be set with QA_DPVSetKey.

-However, the ability of one Pro Web instance thread to unlock the DPV component that another Pro Web search related thread may be using means that synchronization related complexities must be taken into account.
+However, the ability of one Pro API instance thread to unlock the DPV component that another Pro API search related thread may be using means that synchronization related complexities must be taken into account.

 For multithreaded integrations that require DPV functionality: